Electrical connector

 Components of an electrical circuit are electrically connected if an electric current can run between them through an electrical conductor.
 An electrical connector is an electromechanical device used to create an electrical connection between parts of an electrical circuit, or between different electrical circuits, thereby joining them into a larger circuit.
-Most electrical connectors have a genderi.e. the male component, called a plug, connects to the female component, or socket.

 The connection may be removable (as for portable equipment), require a tool for assembly and removal, or serve as a permanent electrical joint between two points.
 An adapter can be used to join dissimilar connectors.
+Most electrical connectors have a gender – i.e. the male component, called a plug, connects to the female component, or socket.

 Thousands of configurations of connectors are manufactured for power, data, and audiovisual applications.
 Electrical connectors can be divided into four basic categories, differentiated by their function: